9/11 in New York

 What can you expect during 9/11 in New York?

 In the United States, the flags are flown at half-mast to honour and remember the deceased.
 The American President announces a moment of silence at 8:46, the time when the first plane hit the North Tower of the World Trade Center.

-Furthermore, there will be multiple ceremonies held in churches in the surrounding areas and at the 9/11 Museum.
+Furthermore, there will be multiple ceremonies held in churches in the surrounding areas.
+If you want to purchase 9/11 Museum tickets keep in mind that the museum is closed to the general public on September 11th, as ceremonies will be held here as well.
 Families of the deceased will lay flowers at the memorial sites, such as the 9/11 Memorial.
-The 9/11 Museum is not open to the general public on this day.
 The 9/11 Memorial is open to the public from 15:00 until midnight for viewing of the ‘Tribute in Light’.
-One World Observatory has adjusted opening hours.
+One World Observatory also has alternative opening hours.

 Tribute in Light